The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Methodology

 \subsubsection{\textbf{Code-guided Alignment Loss}}

-To mitigate the {Noisy Collaborative Sharing}, we aim to align the semantic and collaborative spaces.
-A straightforward solution is to adopt a standard contrastive learning objective that pulls the SID item embedding $\boldsymbol{e}^{sid}_i$ and HID item embedding $\boldsymbol{e}^{hid}_i$ of the same item $i$ closer while pushing them away from negative samples.
+To mitigate {Noisy Collaborative Sharing}~\cite{longtail_session}, we aim to align the semantic and collaborative spaces.
+A straightforward solution is to adopt a contrastive learning objective~\cite{contrastivel} that pulls the SID item embedding $\boldsymbol{e}^{sid}_i$ and HID item embedding $\boldsymbol{e}^{hid}_i$ of the same item $i$ closer while pushing them away from negative samples.
 This 1-to-1 alignment explicitly transfers the collaborative signals unique to item $i$ into its semantic representation, formulated as:

-where $B$ denotes the batch size, $\cos(\cdot,\cdot)$ represents the cosine similarity, and $\tau$ is the temperature coefficient.
+where $B$ denotes the batch size, $\cos(\cdot,\cdot)$ represents cosine similarity, and $\tau$ is the temperature coefficient.
+The indicator function $\mathbb{I}_{[j \neq i]}$ explicitly excludes the item itself from the denominator, ensuring the contrast is computed strictly against other items in the batch.

-However, this strict 1-to-1 mapping is insufficient for our goal: enabling long-tail items (which lack interaction data) to implicitly ``borrow'' high-quality collaborative signals from semantically similar head items.
-To address this, we expand the objective from a 1-to-1 alignment to a 1-to-many code-guided alignment.
-This strategy leverages the multi-granular nature of SID to identify semantically similar items and inject their collaborative signals into the anchor item.
-Additionally, to capture sequential dependencies, we also incorporate items appearing within the local context window as positive samples.
-Specifically, we construct a unified positive set $\mathcal{P}(i)$ for item $i$ by incorporating two additional sources: (1) $\mathcal{P}_C(i)$, the set of items sharing $p$ levels of semantic codes with item $i$; and (2) $\mathcal{P}_H(i)$, the set of items appearing within the co-occurrence context window $o$.
+However, this strict 1-to-1 mapping is insufficient for our goal: enabling long-tail items to implicitly ``borrow'' high-quality collaborative signals from semantically similar head items.
+To address this, we expand the objective to a 1-to-many code-guided alignment.
+We construct a unified positive set $\mathcal{P}(i)$ for item $i$ by incorporating: (1) $\mathcal{P}_C(i)$, items sharing $p$ levels of semantic codes with item $i$; and (2) $\mathcal{P}_H(i)$, items appearing within the co-occurrence context window $o$.
 Let $\mathcal{P}(i) = \{i\} \cup \mathcal{P}_C(i) \cup \mathcal{P}_H(i)$.
-We then reconstruct the objective to maximize the cumulative similarity between the anchor SID item embedding and all positive HID item embeddings:
+We then reconstruct the objective to maximize the cumulative similarity between the anchor and all the pre-defined positive samples: